Sarah J. Schneider

-Sarah’s practice focuses on internet related trademark and copyright issues such as domain name disputes, Uniform Domain Name Dispute Resolution Proceedings, copyright and trademark infringement in website content and DMCA takedown notices as well as trademark issues related to internet advertising, fair use, search engine results, and user generated content.
-A large portion of Sarah's practice is devoted to working with and addressing clients’ brand concerns in the ever-changing Internet environment; from assessing cybersquatting options and helping remove infringing content and products from the internet to sourcing counterfeit products, filing trademarks and copyrights with customs, and working with local legal counsel world-wide to find and help stop infringers and counterfeiters.
+Sarah’s practice includes internet related trademark and copyright issues such as domain name disputes, Uniform Domain Name Dispute Resolution Proceedings, copyright and trademark infringement in website content and DMCA takedown notices as well as trademark issues related to internet advertising, fair use, search engine results, and user-generated content.
+A large portion of Sarah’s practice is devoted to working with and addressing clients’ brand concerns in the ever-changing Internet environment.
+She counsels clients on assessing cybersquatting options and helping remove infringing content and products from the Internet.
+She also assists clients in taking action against brand phishing and related scams, sources counterfeit products, files trademarks and copyrights with customs, and works with local legal counsel worldwide to find and help stop infringers and counterfeiters.

 University of Colorado School of Law (J.D., 2005)

 University of Colorado (B.A., International Affairs; B.A., Political Science, 1998)

 - Internet Domain Name Disputes